Flawedspirit/EZSolder/README.md

 [![web](https://img.shields.io/badge/web-flawedspirit.com-blue.svg?style=flat-square)](https://flawedspirit.com/projects#ezsolder)
 [![github](https://img.shields.io/badge/github-Flawedspirit%2FEZSolder-blue.svg?style=flat-square)](https://github.com/Flawedspirit/EZSolder)

+## THIS PROJECT IS ARCHIVED AND NO LONGER BEING UPDATED

 ## What is EZSolder?
 EZSolder is a faster way of packaging and uploading an assortment of files that are of use in a Minecraft Technic modpack.
 Solder is a wonderful tool but as of this point, it does not support uploading a file to its proper location and format from its interface.
 The process is manual and laborious.
 Until then, or maybe even beyond, EZSolder is here to fill that gap.